 We heard a lot about the beautiful hike in Romsdalseggen so we really were looking forward to hiking Romsdalseggen ridge (the locals can’t stop praising how glorious it is) and we made sure to have time to explore it.
-We have seen the Romsdalen valley down below just a day earlier when we hiked Stabbeskarret (part of Trollveggen) and we loved the sight of lush green valley down below.
+We have seen the Romsdalen valley down below just a day earlier when we hiked Stabbeskarret, part of Troll Wall (read all about it here) and we loved the sight of lush green valley down below.
 It seemed that the valley was never ending (in fact it’s one of the longest in this region), and the emerald watered river Rauma runs along it like a beautiful ribbon.
 Wherever the valley widens, there are fields of gold, crofts of amazing deep green, and forests.
 It is just a sheer pleasure for the eyes.
 It is not densely habituated and fits perfectly between the high rocky ridges and cliffs of Trollveggen on the west and rugged ridge of Romsdalseggen on the east.

 We also heard words of great praise about the Romsdalseggen hike.
 Often, when hiking, we stop and speak to locals or fellow walkers -they are a fantastic source of local information as well as hiking or exploring ideas.
 It was the case with Romsdalseggen too, the hike was recommended to us on numerous occasions by Norwegian hikers.
 ‘There must be something in it!’ we thought as we drove towards Andalsnes, the largest town in the area.